tricarico672/CDS_Hackaton/README.md

 The experiment was run using three different temperature levels: 0.1, 0.7, and 1.3 to allow for more variation and randomness in the LLM's responses.

+# FactGenie Prompt to annotate LLM-produced text
+Given the data: in the `.jsonl` file, annotate spans in the field text of the file.

+Instructions for annotating the text:

+Output the errors as a JSON list "annotations" in which each object contains fields "reason", "text", and "annotation_type".
+The value of "reason" is the reason for the annotation.
+The value of "text" is the literal value of the text inside the highlighted span, so that the span can later be identified using string matching.
+The value of "annotation_type" is an integer index of the error based on the following list:

+0: semantic (does the text make sense semantically?)
+1: logical (does the text make sense logically?)
+2: grammatical (is the text written in a grammatically correct way?)

+The list should be sorted by the position of the error in the text.
+Make sure that the annotations are not overlapping.